-As soon as immediate health and safety concerns are addressed, and relevant school staff have been informed, the Principal or the Child Safety Officer must report all incidents, suspicions and disclosures of child abuse as soon as possible.
+As soon as immediate health and safety concerns are addressed, and a member of leadership has been informed, the staff member involved in the initial disclosure must report all incidents, suspicions and disclosures of child abuse as soon as possible.
 The following steps will ensure our school complies with the four critical actions as well as additional actions required under the Child Safe Standards.